Frequently Asked Questions

 What if I do not have government issued picture ID?

 You will need a copy of a booking sheet or some other means to confirm your identity.

 Should I call before coming in to pick up my property?

-Calling before allows us to confirm your property is available for release and to schedule an appointment for timely releases.
+Appointments are required for property release, call (801) 799-3041 to confirm your property is available for release and to schedule an appointment.